section-engineering-education/engineering-education/content/articles/using-c#-to-demonstrate-lock-in-thread/index.md

 - Lock

 #### Mutex vs Lock
-It's important to note that lock is a compiler keyword rather than a class name.
+It is important to note that lock is a compiler keyword rather than a class name.
 This is a convenient wrapper if you want to use `Monitor` but don't know how to.

 The `Monitor` and `Lock` keywords are `AppDomain-only`.
 We manage the lock and keep the monitor's identification using an instantiated object (a memory location reference).

-The Mutex, however, is a `.Net` wrapper over an OS mechanism for system-wide synchronization.
+The `Mutex`, however, is a `.Net` wrapper over an OS mechanism for system-wide synchronization.
 A mutex is a locking technique for synchronizing resource access.
 It's the same operating system mutex for two mutexes addressing the same data.

 Less time and effort are required to build the lock.
 The mutex lock, which encompasses numerous computer processes, has a function.